justmedusty/Citadel/README.md

 -d -> marks this operation a a DECRYPT operation, just requires a key and you will be prompted for your password to retrieve the value <br>
 -vf -> precedes a path string, points to a specific location for your vault file, main reason would be if your vault file is in a non-standard location such as a mounted flash drive. <br>
 -k -> precedes the key to the value you are trying to retreive from the vault <br>
--v -> precedes the value FOR ENCRYPTION OPERATION ONLY. <br>
 -h -> display the help message you are currently reading. <br>
 -dk -> delete a key and its associated value from the vault. <br>
 -defcon -> precedes an integer (1,2,3,4,5) for an ENCRYPT operation only, specifies where the new entry should go. <br>